xu-yuan1/openvino-docs/pages/documentation/openvino-plugin-developer-guide/executable-network-class-in-custom-plugins.rst

 * :ref:`Synchronous inference request <synchronous_inference_request>`, which defines pipeline stages and runs them synchronously in the ``Infer`` method.

-* :ref:`Asynchronous inference request <doxid-openvino_docs_ie_plugin_dg_async_infer_request>`, which is a wrapper for a synchronous inference request and can run a pipeline asynchronously.
+* :ref:`Asynchronous inference request <extensibility_plugin__async_infer_req>`, which is a wrapper for a synchronous inference request and can run a pipeline asynchronously.
 Depending on a device pipeline structure, it can has one or several stages:

   * For single-stage pipelines, there is no need to define this method and create a class derived from :ref:`InferenceEngine::AsyncInferRequestThreadSafeDefault <doxid-class_inference_engine_1_1_async_infer_request_thread_safe_default>`.
 For single stage pipelines, a default implementation of this method creates :ref:`InferenceEngine::AsyncInferRequestThreadSafeDefault <doxid-class_inference_engine_1_1_async_infer_request_thread_safe_default>` wrapping a synchronous inference request and runs it asynchronously in the ``_taskExecutor`` executor.